flxo/rogcat/README.md

 [profile.rogcat]
 comment = "Only tag \"rogcat\"" tag = ["^rogcat$"]

+[profile.default]
+comment = "Default profile"
 ```

 To check your setup, run `rogcat profiles --list` and select a profile for a run by passing the `-p/--profile` option.

+You can create a special profile named `default` which will be used when no other profile is selected on the command line.

 ## Usage